A semidiscrete Galerkin scheme for a coupled two-scale elliptic-parabolic system: well-posedness and convergence approximation rates: Well-posedness

 \end{proof} Note that showing the stability of the finite element approximation with respect to data and initial conditions follows an analogous argument.
 The proof is omitted here.

-The remaining part of this section is devoted to proving that the system in \eqref{eq:weak_pi}-\eqref{eq:weak_rho} converges to the solution of the Galerkin projection converges to the weak solution of ($P_1$) (as stated in Proposition~\ref{prop:conv}).
-To this end, we first formulate the lemmata that help us prove this statement.
+The remaining part of this section is devoted to proving that the system in \eqref{eq:weak_pi}-\eqref{eq:weak_rho} converges to the solution of the Galerkin projection converges to the weak solution of ($P_1$).
+Our first aim is to derive standard energy estimates for the discrete solution $(\pi^H,\rho^{H,h})$. \begin{lemma}[Standard energy estimates] Let $(\pi^H,\rho^{H,h})$ be a solution to \eqref{eq:weak_pi}-\eqref{eq:weak_rho}.
+Then we have the following energy estimates